Lemez/lemez.github.io/_posts/tech/2015-10-26-me-and-coding.md

 This is not one of those stories about how I've been playing around with machines since I was a small boy, and discovered that the machine and I were actually one and the same.

-It is a story about how I started a startup called <a href="http://www.tonguesten.com">Tonguesten</a> and discovered that London was a great place to be a computer, and a nightmare place to start a startup.
+It is a story about how I started a startup and discovered that London was a great place to be a computer, and a nightmare place to start a startup.
 I won't bore you with the reasons here, but the infographic on the right says it all: London has a mighty financial sector with deep pockets, and a neanderthal visa regime for overseas programmers.
 Little startups who aren't able to build their own products need big investment upfront, or will die before their coffee gets cold.

 It is an oft-repeated fact that 90% of startups die in the first three years.
 We made it out of that demographic - just - but it was clear to me from the beginning that this brave new world belongs to coders, and if I trained myself up, I would have not regrets even if we did end up just another statistic.